Revalcon/MQTTnet.EventBus/README.md

     services.AddTransient<MyEventHandler>();
 }
 ```
-A EventHandler is a class that may handle one or more message types.
+An EventHandler is a class that may handle one or more message types.
 Each message type is defined by the IIntegrationEventHandler<in T> interface, where T is the MqttApplicationMessageReceivedEventArgs.

 ```csharp
 public class MyEventHandler : IIntegrationEventHandler